spweiss/HashMap/README.md

 ## Implementation

+* The
+* The

-Includes implementations for the following operations:
+The HashMap includes implementations for the following operations:

 **constructor(size):** return an instance of the class with pre-allocated space for the given number of objects.